 Your choice will double and your pains be halved.

-I must be coming from an ancestry of gatherers; I have a born habit to keep looking around and finding things and an urge to understand what I found.
-The understanding part is the most important, as all people stumble on things constantly ... but ignore them because they do not care or see any value.
+I must be coming from an ancestry of gatherers the early specialization after the primordial foraging; I have a born inclination to keep looking around and finding things and an urge to understand what I found.
+The understanding that you found something part is the most important, as all people stumble on things constantly ... but ignore them because they do not care or see any value.

-On my daily walk with my two dogs, I find coins lost, nuts fallen - in places where many other people passed, wild strawberries, small fruit in the bushes, butterflies and lizards, I glimpse the one swallow not supposed to make spring, the change of tide in the Zeitgeist.
-When I read or talk with people, an amazing number of things I meet falls in place with my current interest.
+On my daily walk with my two dogs, I find coins lost, nuts fallen, wild strawberries, small fruit in the bushes, butterflies and lizards, I glimpse the one swallow not supposed to make spring, the change of tide in the Zeitgeist.
+When I read or talk with people, an amazing number of things I meet falls in place with my current interest or kindles unexpected thoughts.
 Wherever I learn something new, I soon meet many other related to it.
 Heavens!
 How little we know!

-The strange thing is that in my wanderings I do not see details, I do not analyse: I rather grasp the shape of the whole and observe differences and likeness standing out.
-The instinct of the gatherer is a curiosity for differences and impressions.
-I am alert for potential promise, beauty and usefulness in everything; or threat.
+The strange thing is that in my wanderings I am not one to see details, I do not analyse everything: I rather grasp the shape of the whole and let myself observe what stands out; differences and likenesses.
+The instinct of the gatherer is a curiosity for dissimilar impressions; and I am alert because I sense potential promise, beauty and usefulness in everything; or threat.

 Let me observe that compared to the seeker, the gatherer will find a lot*.

-I have no merit in finding that the gatherer attitude gives advantage; I was born with it, I guess, my only credit may be to put it in words as a recipe for people who waste opportunity and energy because they do not do more to complete changing the world with the seamless use of what is already at hand .
-Too much planning kills the plan; too much dreaming blinds the eye.
+I have no merit in finding that the gatherer attitude gives serious advantage; I was born with it, I guess, my only credit may be to put it in words as a recipe for people who waste opportunity and energy because they do not do more to complete the sweat-squeezing toil of changing the world with the effortless, agile use of what is already at hand .

 *This not at all to claim that gathering and finding is superior to discovering or making.
 Superior is to combine the two attitudes.